docutils/docutils/docutils/docs/user/config.rst

 id_prefix
 ---------

-Prefix prepended to all identifier keys generated within the document.
+Prefix prepended to all identifiers_.
-Ensure the value conforms to the restrictions on identifiers in the output format, as it is not subjected to the `identifier normalization`_.
 See also auto_id_prefix_.

+Use cases include tagging of all Docutils-generated element IDs and enabling leading numerals in `reference names`_ to pass the `identifier normalization`_.

+Users must ensure the value conforms to the restrictions on identifiers in the output format, as it is not subjected to the `identifier normalization`_.

 :Default: "" (no prefix).
 :Option: ``--id-prefix`` (hidden, intended mainly for programmatic use).